mortar-works/mortar-website/src/site/solutions/service-design.md

 Using new technology to design services and solutions that work for everyone — grounded in research, shaped by users, and built to deliver measurable outcomes.

 **Mortar's Service Design practice** is delivered alongside a suite of specialised tools that help organisations engage their users and their teams to reimagine and transform the way they deliver their services.
-We combine deep user research, co-design methods, and evidence-based practice to create services that are accessible, equitable, and genuinely effective.
+We are experts in service design, applying new technology whilst being sensitive to changing digital cultures, capacity and capabilities.
+We combine deep user research, co-design methods, and evidence-based practice to ensure that services are accessible, equitable, and genuinely effective.
 We work alongside your teams to understand the people you serve, uncover what is and isn't working, and design solutions that are built to last using our suite of intelligent service design tools.

 ### How it Works
 We approach service design as an iterative, collaborative process.
 Rather than delivering a static blueprint, we embed ourselves in your organisation, your data and work flows, working with  staff, user groups, and stakeholders to surface the real challenges and to generate insights that reflect the needs of everyone involved.